ssbc/ssb-social-index/README.md

 })
 ```

-The algorithm for the socialValue is based of the following priorities:
+The default algorithm for the socialValue is based of the following priorities:
 1. the most recent value I have set for that `dest`/ `key` (if it exists)
 2. the most recent value that the 'owner' `dest` set for that key (if they've self assigned it)
 3. the most recent + 'popular' value for the `dest` / `key` (from all data in your network)

+You can however provide your own custom algorithm using the option `getSocialValue`.
+(See code for details)

 ### `server.about.latestValue({ key, dest }, cb)`